tmminimalist-sketch/meteora-invent/damm-v2/README.md

 Use [create pool](./create-pool/README.md) to create a DAMM V2 pool

-## Create position
+## Manange position

-Use [create position](./create-postion/README.md) to create a position on DAMM V2 pools and to lock a position
+Use [manange position](./manange-postion/README.md) to manange a position on DAMM V2 pools and to lock a position